emilk/eon/README.md

 Maps are used to represent either a record type (like a `struct`) or a table type (e.g. a hash map).

 For instance, say you have a hash map for looking up country code based on the name of the country.
-This can be serialized to Con as:
+This can be serialized to Eon as:

 ```C
 country_codes: {